Manchester City wanted to make their match days accessible and enjoyable for all, which led them to get in touch...Read case study

 In 2007 The Bridge School was relocated to the Hadley Learning Community in Telford.
-This was a £70 million project which enabled a 21st century learning campus including three schools over 39 acres to be created.
+This was a £70 million project that enabled the creation of an inclusive learning campus across three schools and 39 acres of land.

-After speaking with a number of sensory companies including Rhino UK they made a decision to go with Rhino in 2015.
-They based this decision on our customer service focus, high quality products and reliable after sales maintenance service.
+After speaking with a number of sensory companies, they decided to go with Rhino UK, basing their decision on our focus on customer service, high-quality products and reliable after-sales maintenance service.

-White rooms or sometimes known as light sensory rooms, are spaces for calming and relaxing individuals.
+White rooms, sometimes known as light sensory rooms, are spaces for calming and relaxing individuals.

-The Bridge Schools’ multi-sensory white room was designed with white padded walls with a range of lighting effects controlled by the Ensemble System.
-The ensemble system allows multiple theme creation for complete theme control of the room and allows movement to be detected and converted into sound, light and images projected within the room so that they can design their own personalised calming sensory environment.
+The Bridge Schools’ white room was designed with white padded walls and a range of lighting effects controlled by an Ensemble System.
+The ensemble system lets users affect the sound, light and images projected within the room so that they can design their own personalised calming sensory environment.

 The White Room included a hoist accessible padded platform, interactive bubble tube, interactive colour-changing LED Wall Wash, light scanner, colour pinspots, water projector, infinity tunnel, sound and light panel, sound system and more.
 The White Sensory Room allows multiple users to access the room with different opportunities for interaction, switch controls and comfortable places to sit.

-The Bridge Schools dark room was created using black padded walls, UV carpet, UV lights, interactive infinity tunnel, glow in the dark water in the bubble wall, Fibre Optic Ceiling Ring, UV Waterfall, Solar Projector and sound system.
-The dark room creates a range of opportunities for visual exploration and interaction to control the lights and effects for all abilities.
+The Bridge School’s dark room was created using black padded walls, a UV carpet, UV lights, interactive infinity tunnel, glow in the dark bubble wall, Fibre Optic Ceiling Ring, UV Waterfall, Solar Projector and sound system.
+The dark room creates a range of opportunities for visual exploration and interaction, as users can control the rooms light effects.

 Since all four rooms have been completed Rhino has been in communication with the school on a frequent basis to see how they are getting on.
-They are very pleased with the rooms with them being used on a daily basis to help children develop their skills and learning.
+They are very pleased with the rooms and they’re being used on a daily basis to help children develop their skills and learning.

-For further information on the sensory rooms we can provide please contact us (link to contact form) to book your FREE design consultation.
+For further information on the sensory rooms we can provide please contact us to book your FREE design consultation.